 BP LLP attorneys recently represented a client in a breach of fiduciary duty case involving fraudulent tax shelters.
 The plaintiff, Chris Cohan, sought advice from his long-term accountants and financial advisors at KPMG when considering the sale of his business enterprise.
 Instead of providing legitimate and sound tax advice, KPMG formulated a scheme using a series of illegal tax shelters designed to generate bogus losses and to ultimately avoid IRS scrutiny.
 When the IRS investigated Mr. Cohan, he was ordered to pay over $200 million in taxes, penalties, interest and fees.
 Mr. Cohan, with the help of BWP, sued and obtained a significant settlement against KPMG for making fraudulent misrepresentations and breaching their fiduciary duty to Mr. Cohan in their tax advice.

-BP LLP attorneys have extensive knowledge and experience in breach of fiduciary duty cases – including those involving fraudulent tax advice.
+The Atlanta injury attorneys at Butler Prather, LLP have extensive knowledge and experience in breach of fiduciary duty cases – including those involving fraudulent tax advice.
 Don’t fall victim to tax advisors’ breach of fiduciary duties and unlawful tax practices.
 It is best to know when a breach occurs in order to be proactive in mitigating damages and preventing future harm – not only to your finances but also to your reputation.
 We have successfully obtained significant settlements for victims of illegal tax practices.
 If you have any questions about breach of fiduciary duty cases, we can help.